hiero-ledger/hiero-sdk-js/manual/migration_hiero.md

 ## What's Changing

 The package name is being updated from `@hashgraph/sdk` to `@hiero/sdk` to reflect the new organization ownership.
-The functionality, API, and features remain exactly the same - only the package name and import statements need to be updated.
+The functionality, API, features and codebase remain exactly the same - only the package name and import statements need to be updated.

 ## Migration Steps